TerryCavanagh/VVVVVV/desktop_version/README.md

 inconsistency is unknown.

-Also note that if you're using a Visual Studio later than 2010, you will need to change the `-G` string accordingly; otherwise you will get a weird cryptic error.
+Also note that if you're using a Visual Studio later than 2010, you will need to change the `-G` string accordingly; otherwise, you will get a weird cryptic error.
 Refer to the list below:

 - VS 2012: `"Visual Studio 11 2012"`